 Many common concerns are also addressed on the FAQ (Frequently Asked Questions) page for this course, so be sure to read it also!

-Students frequently underestimate the amount of time required to complete project assignments, partly because they have fun playing with the different features of interactive websites.
-Please make sure that you student has several time slots a week to complete the Moodle exercises.
-These cannot be done during chat!
+Students frequently underestimate the amount of time required to complete writing assignments, often because they get sidetracked when doing web-based research.
+Please make sure that you student has several time slots a week to complete research and writing assignments, as well as time to plan and contemplate research discoveries and organize material.
+These tasks cannot be done during chat!

 © 2005 - 2022 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.